nfstream/nfstream/README.md

 ### Build from sources

-If you want to build **nfstream** from sources on your local machine:
+If you want to build **NFStream** from sources on your local machine:

 #### ![linux](https://raw.githubusercontent.com/wiki/ryanoasis/nerd-fonts/screenshots/v1.0.x/linux-pass-sm.png) Linux